Buying guide for ice skates for kids and adults

 The boot exists in both leather or synthetic leather.
 Leather is often seen in more expensive figure skates used for professional use.
 The boot is typically harder and thus less comfortable to wear, but, in addition, more ankle support is provided.
 Boots made of synthetic leather are typically more comfortable to wear, but provide less ankle support.
 However, some modern figure ice skates in synthetic leather actually provide better support than leather boots and even have better padding making them comfortable.

-Hybrid ice skates for kids
+Hybrid ice skates - Great for kids, beginners and intermediate riders

 3-in-1 skates for kids